riverbed/Riverbed-Community-Toolkit/238-instrument-java-app-with-apm-daemonset-pod-agent-on-gke/README.md

 When the build is done, the image path should be diplayed in the shell output, for example *europe-west9-docker.pkg.dev/aternity-cookbooks/apm/java-app:latest*

-3. Set the image path in the Kubernetes manifest
+3. Set the image path in the Kubernetes manifest configured for APM instrumentation

 With the Cloud Shell Editor, edit the manifest [app-k8s.yaml](app-k8s.yaml) and set the image path replacing {{java-app image}} with the actual value in the container definition, for example: *europe-west9-docker.pkg.dev/aternity-cookbooks/apm/java-app:latest*

+> [!NOTE]
+> The manifest [app-k8s.yaml](app-k8s.yaml) has been configured for the APM instrumentation, it is based on the initial manifest [app-k8s-without-apm.yaml](app-k8s-without-apm.yaml).

 4. Deploy the app